codingMustache/codingMustache/README.md

 ## Joke of the Day

-A farmer had 297 cows, when he rounded them up, he found he had 300
+What do you call a group of killer whales playing instruments?
+An Orca-stra.

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+Which programming language shares its name with an island in Indonesia?
- 1. Application Layer
+ 1. Java
- 2. Transport Layer
+ 2. Jakarta
- 3. Physical Layer
+ 3. C
- 4. Connection Layer
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Java
 </details>